spicydonkey/cellml-ga/devlog.md

 Error: VirtualExperiment::LoadExperiment: ReportStep is unspecified - program will continue with default settings: 2015-07-07.11:29:43
 Error: VirtualExperiment::LoadExperiment: ReportStep is unspecified - program will continue with default settings: 2015-07-07.11:29:43
 ```

+The current version's manner has been that user has the burden of supplying a **valid** VE dataset.
+For example, the program quits with an error message if it encounters a zero target in the XML file.
+A similar behaviour is programmed if *ReportStep* is unspecfied.

+For this case, a new member (*b_Error*) has been added to the VirtualExperiment class to act as a flag that is raised when any other error is encountered during any stage of handling of a VE object, such as encountering an unspecified ReportStep during the loading stage.

+VirtualExperiment::isValid is programmed to check b_Error, and it is up to the programmer to decide when/where to raise the flag.